 Q. I don’t think my child support order is contributing enough to support my children.
 What should I do?

 A. Child Support orders can be revisited.
 Our family law attorney are highly experienced in filing for changes in the order based on our clients’ specific needs or circumstantial changes.
 We’ll guide you through the process to help you get the results you need.

 Q. Can a child support order prevent a non-custodial parent from visiting the child?
 Does the child support order allow the non-custodial parent to visit the child?

 A. Child support orders only serve as financial orders from the court to set requirements of financial support by parents.
-They do not permit or deny any type of visitation rights for non-custodial parents.
+They do not permit or deny any visitation rights for non-custodial parents.
 Court ordered visitation stipulations must be sought out through child custody & visitation orders.

 Q. What should I do if the non-custodial parent refuses to pay the court-ordered child support?

-A. If the non-custodial parent refuses to pay child support that has been ordered by the court, our attorneys will follow the proper channels to ensure that the matter is brought to court on contempt.
-There are several consequences for payment refusal including: having your license revoked, intercepting of tax refunds, liens and ultimately the filing for criminal prosecution.
+A. If the non-custodial parent refuses to pay court-ordered child support our attorneys will follow the proper channels to ensure that the matter is brought to court on contempt.
+Consequences for payment refusal includes having your license revoked, intercepting of tax refunds, liens and ultimately the filing for criminal prosecution.

-When you need assistance with any child spousal support matter, call Stockton Family Law Attorney Erica M. Bansmer at 209-474-2400 or Email us in the form on the right of the page.
+When you need assistance with any child spousal support matter, call Bansmer Law at 209-474-2400.